NLnetLabs/routinator/source/manual-page.rst

       Print more information.
 If given twice, even more information is printed.

-      More specifically, a single :option:`-v` increases the log level from the default of warn to info, specifying it more than once increases it to debug.
+      More specifically, a single :option:`-v` increases the log level from the default of warn to *info*, specifying it more than once increases it to *debug*.

+      See `Logging`_ below for more information on what information is logged at the different levels.

 .. option:: -q, --quiet

       Print less information.
 Given twice, print nothing at all.

-      A single :option:`-q` will drop the log level to error.
+      A single :option:`-q` will drop the log level to *error*.
 Repeating :option:`-q` more than once turns logging off completely.

 .. option:: --syslog